Lion escape case: Five booked by Wildlife Department

-The Wildlife Department has registered a case against five people in the case of lion escape on Karachi’s Shahrah-e-Faisal.
+The Wildlife Department has arrested and registered a case against five people in the case of lion escape on Karachi’s Shahrah-e-Faisal.

 A lion was spotted strolling on Main Shahrah-e-Faisal on Tuesday evening, spreading panic among commuters on the busy road.